 Speaking to people’s values is a way to rise above a tit-for-tat type debate.
 When the story first hit the headlines in a major way, the Church of England drew upon the Christmas season of ‘good will’ calling people to respond compassionately.
 Quoted in a lead story in The Guardian, the Right Rev Trevor Willmott, the then bishop of Dover said: ‘It is crucial that we all remember that we are dealing with human beings here… let’s not forget so soon that every person is precious.’

 A powerful, well-timed reflection: it takes a divisive issue and expresses it in a way that is unifying and hard to disagree with.
-Values-based messaging works best when reminding people of what connects, rather than separate us.
+Values-based messaging works best when reminding people of what connects, rather than separates us.
 We are seeking to prompt and call out values that our audience already holds.
 Words like hospitality, welcome, human, compassion and decency will have resonance for many; and are a good place to start when talking about these issues.

 Harness the power of the story